An introduction to CAM

 Moquin B, Blackman MR, Mitty E, Flores S. Complementary and alternative medicine (CAM).
 Geriatr Nurs.
 2009 May-Jun;30(3):196-203.
 Review.

 Ortiz BI, Shields KM, Clauson KA, Clay PG.
 Complementary and alternative medicine use among Hispanics in the United States.
 Ann Pharmacother.
 2007;41(6):994-1004.

 Pelletier KR, Astin JA.
 Integration and reimbursement of complementary and alternative medicine by managed care and insurance providers: 2000 update and cohort analysis.
 Altern Ther Health Med.
 2002;8(1):38-39, 42, 44.

 Rakel.
 Textbook of Family Medicine.
 8th ed.
-Philadelphia, PA: Saunders, An Imprint of Elsevier; 2011.
+Philadelphia, PA: Elsevier Saunders; 2011.

 Ribeiro MA, Harrigan RC.
 The use of Complementary and Alternative Medicine by Asian women of Hawai'i in the treatment of breast cancer.
 Hawaii Med J. 2006;65(7):198-205.

 Sarnat RL, Winterstein J, Cambron JA.
 Clinical utilization and cost outcomes from an integrative medicine independent physician association: an additional 3-year update.
 J Manipulative Physiol Ther.
 2007;30(4):263-9.